Updated February 2019

 A “regular” neck bottle is best for nursing moms who will be pumping (a little or a lot) because you can attach the bottle directly to the breast shield (horn thingy) and pump straight into the bottle.
 No adapter required.

 There are tons of great bottles out there, so don’t overthink this decision.
 Even the Medela bottles that come free with your pump work just fine for most.
 Note that if you’re concerned about plastics in your baby’s diet, opt for a glass bottle.
-For more on non-plastics, go here.
+Read More: our glass baby bottle recommendations.

 That said, here are some favorites: